Ravidujee19/Real-Estate-Dashboard/README.md

 ---

 ## 📂 Project Files
 - `Real Estate.pbix` – Power BI dashboard file
 - `README.md` – Project documentation
+- `screenshots/dashboard.png` – Dashboard screenshot

 ---

 ## 🚀 How to Use
 1. Download the `Real Estate.pbix` file
 2. Open it using **Microsoft Power BI Desktop**
-3. Use the Month and Year slicers to explore trends
+3. Use Month and Year slicers to explore trends
-4. Interact with visuals to gain market insights
+4. Interact with visuals for deeper insights

+---

 <!--⭐ If you find this project useful, feel free to star the repository!-->